Childbirth Accommodation and Parental Accommodation overview

 Each department has an Environmental Health and Safety (EHS) Coordinator who can help you think through the implications of your work environment on your and your baby’s physical health and safety.

 Discussing your parental accommodation plan with your department/advisor

 To see all the financial resources available to families, visit the family financial resources page.
-Here you will find information on the Grant for Graduate Students with Children, workshops on financial literacy budgeting and planning, as well as resources like MIT iGrad Portal and MIT Credit Union.
+Here you will find information on the Grant for Graduate Students with Children and workshops on financial literacy budgeting and planning, as well as resources like the iGrad Portal and the MIT Federal Credit Union.

-MIT Wellness offers a number of offerings targeted at expectant and new parents.
+Community Wellness at MIT Medical provides a number of offerings for expectant and new parents.
 These resources can provide you with knowledge, skills, and things to consider in your new role as a parent.

 - Breastfeeding classes